grafana/helm-charts/charts/loki-distributed/README.md

 In its default configuration, the chart uses `boltdb-shipper` and `filesystem` as storage.
 The reason for this is that the chart can be validated and installed in a CI pipeline.
 However, this setup is not fully functional.
-Querying will not be possible (or limited to the ingesters' in-memory caches) because that would otherwise require shared storage between ingesters and queriers which the chart does not support and would require a volume that supports `ReadWriteMany` access mode anyways.
+Querying will not be possible (or limited to the ingesters in-memory caches) because that would otherwise require shared storage between ingesters and queriers which the chart does not support and would require a volume that supports `ReadWriteMany` access mode anyways.
 The recommendation is to use object storage, such as S3, GCS, MinIO, etc., or one of the other options documented at https://grafana.com/docs/loki/latest/storage/.